crosswalk-project/crosswalk-website/documentation/18-Screens.md

 ![space dodge game in fullscreen, landscape orientation](assets/space_dodge_game-zte_geek_fullscreen.png)

-You may have heard of the [fullscreen API](https://dvcs.w3.org/hg/fullscreen/raw-file/tip/Overview.html), which enables an application to request that all or part of its user interface occupy the whole device screen.
+You may be familiar with the [fullscreen API](https://dvcs.w3.org/hg/fullscreen/raw-file/tip/Overview.html), which enables an application to request that all or part of its user interface occupy the whole device screen.
 However, the fullscreen API has a different purpose from the approaches covered above: it requires some user activity to trigger the fullscreen request *after* an application is running.

 In the case of a Crosswalk application, you can use the fullscreen API, providing the user interacts with the application (e.g. push a button or make a gesture) to trigger the fullscreen request.
-But it is not possible to *automatically* make the application go fullscreen without user interaction.
+But it is not possible to *automatically* make the application go fullscreen without user interaction using this API.

-## Problem 3: The game doesn't fit the screen
+## Issue 3: The game doesn't fit the screen

 The game is now consistently bigger because it's always displayed fullscreen and in landscape orientation.
 But there's a lot of whitespace around it, and it's not visually appealing.
 It would be nicer if the game fitted the whole screen.

 The area occupied by the application is called its *viewport*.
 On a mobile device, this is the area under or between any toolbars on the screen (e.g. the status bar on Android) if the application is running in "windowed" mode; or the whole device screen if it is running in "fullscreen" mode.
-What we're aiming for here is to get the game to fill the whole of the device screen.
+What we're aiming for here is "fullscreen" mode, to get the game to fill the whole of the device screen.

-Approaches:
+There are a few approaches we could take:

 1. Scale the application to fit the smallest dimension (width or height), keeping aspect ratio and centering it in the viewport.
 The game has the same number of pixels, but they are scaled to fit into the viewport.

 2. Do the same as above, but instead of scaling, physically change the size of all the game elements.
 This would make the canvas larger (in pixels) on a large screen and smaller on a small screen.
 The disadvantage of this approach is that you have to scale the image assets used in the game to ensure that they keep the same proportions: for example, if you have an image which is 40px square on a 400px square game area, then change the game canvas to 600px square, you will have to scale the image to 60px square.
-The advantage of this approach is that you're not scaling everything, just sprites; but the disadvantage is that it's more complicated to implement, as you have to track the size of the sprites (on screen) in isolation from their actual size (in the graphic file).
+The advantage of this approach is that you're not scaling everything, just sprites; but the disadvantage is that it's more complicated to implement, as you have to track the size of the sprites (on screen) in isolation from their actual size (in the file).

 3. Change the dimensions of the game, while keeping the size of the `<canvas>` the same.
 The area occupied by the game could be made physically larger, and perhaps make the controls larger too, while leaving the `<canvas>` element the same size.
 The reason for doing this is that the `<canvas>` is sensitive to size changes, as described in the previous bullet point.

 For this game, the canvas is already too big for small screens, so the third approach is not really practical.
 (That approach only works if you know your game is only going to be played on a small range of screens, which can all fit the canvas at the size you specify.
-Similar to how old PC games knew they would be played on a device with at least a 640x400 pixel screen.)
+Similar to how old PC games were designed to fit devices with at least a 640x400 pixel screen, which was the size of most mid range monitors.)

 This leaves approaches 1 and 2, which are covered shortly.
-However, before getting onto those, the screen size can be standardised by making the application viewport a consistent size.
+However, before getting onto those, there is a preparatory step which helps with measuring the actual size of the screen, making it more consistent between devices.

-### Pre-amble: Make the viewport fit the screen
+### Preparation: Make the viewport fit the screen

-When building mobile phones, manufacturers realised that if 90% of websites were shown in a small screen, they would not fit.
+A few years ago, when designing mobile phones, manufacturers realised that if 90% of websites were shown in a small screen, they would not fit.
 This is because websites used to be designed primarily for desktop screens; mobile sites were often separate from the main site, with reduced functionality or even written in a [different markup language](http://en.wikipedia.org/wiki/Wireless_Markup_Language).
-But users wanted to be able to access the "real" website from a phone, rather than a mobile-specific site; and do this without compromising its appearance.
-Manufacturers resolved this issue by equipping their mobile browsers with a default "zoom out", so that websites intended for desktops would display reasonably well in mobile browsers.
+But users wanted to be able to access the "real" website from a phone, rather than a mobile-specific site; and they wanted to do this without compromising the site's appearance.
+Manufacturers resolved this by equipping their mobile browsers with a default "zoom out", to make websites intended for desktops display (reasonably) well in mobile browsers.
 Most phone browsers still work this way: for example, the HTC One X I have for testing reports its width as 980px, while its actual physical width is 360px.

 Around the same time, web developers and designers changed their approach, designing websites which would display differently depending on device capabilities.
 These techniques are now known as [responsive web design](http://alistapart.com/article/responsive-web-design), and encompass a range of approaches including use of [media queries](http://www.w3.org/TR/css3-mediaqueries/) and [delivering different images to different screens](http://www.w3.org/community/respimg/).
-Contemporary developers also often follow a [mobile first](http://www.abookapart.com/products/mobile-first) philosophy, ensuring a website is highlighy functional first and foremost on small form factors, with added bells and whistles (typically, more and larger graphics) on bigger form factors.
+Contemporary developers also often employ a [mobile first](http://www.abookapart.com/products/mobile-first) philosophy, ensuring a website is highlighy functional first and foremost on small form factors, with added bells and whistles (typically, more and larger graphics) on bigger form factors.

-Where these two roads meet is at an awkward crossroads: developers are trying hard to provide sites tailored specifically for small screen devices; but small screen devices apply an artificial zoom which make them appear larger than they are.
-As a result, the mobile version of a site could be bypassed (the site calculates it is being viewed on a desktop browser) and the desktop site end up being delivered to a screen that is too small to display it optimally.
+Where these two roads meet is at an awkward crossroads: developers are trying hard to provide sites tailored specifically for small screen devices; but small screen devices apply an artificial zoom which makes device screens appear larger than they are.
+As a result, the mobile version of a site could be bypassed (the site calculates that it is being viewed on a desktop browser); and the desktop site end up being delivered to a screen that is too small to display it properly.

 A solution was initially developed by [Apple](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html), taking the form of an ad hoc HTML `<meta>` element named `viewport`.
 This could be used to ask a mobile browser to change various aspects of its viewport.
-For example, the page could ask the browser to set the viewport width to the device's real physical width:
+For example, the page could ask the browser to set the viewport width to the device's real physical width with:

     <meta name="viewport" content="width=device-width">